SERVIR/VIC_ETL/README.md

 # VIC_ETL
 1. Go to VICPickle.py and enter your paths and credentials
-2. Save and run ViCPickle.py. this should generate config.pkl file in your folder
+2. Save and run ViCPickle.py.
+This should generate config.pkl file in your folder
 3. Search for Administrative tools in your machine
 4. Go to Task Scheduler
 5. Click on "Create Task" in the right pane and enter details